simoolchandaney/Interactive-Wordle/README.md

 ## Usage
 Run client and server from main directory.
 Find necessary arguments in server and client READMEs.
-Use chat by pressing $ then sending chat.
+Use chat by pressing $ then sending message.

 Extensions:
 1. Chat profanity filter, will print warning message